keanehatescoding/strathmore_docs/First year Second Semester Notes/DBMS/Users.md

 ## 4. Specialized users

-They use specialized database application i.e CAD software to interact with the database
+They use specialized database application i.e CAD software to interact with the database.

 ## Database Administrators